nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Dark](images/command_result/Dark.png)

-Above is the application view after running `dark`.
+Above is the execution result of input `dark`.

 --------------------------------------------------------------------------------------------------------------------
 <sub>[return to table of contents](#table-of-contents-)</sub>